Managing an NIH award

 - A Significant Financial Interest need not necessarily represent a Financial Conflict of Interest, but must be disclosed by the Investigator to the relevant Head of Department or Faculty to determine whether this presents any possible conflict of interest which needs to be reported to the NIH.

 - There is no requirement to make a 'nil return’ if an Investigator does not hold any Significant Financial Interests.

-- Each Investigator must complete training in the regulations (prior to engaging in research related to any NIH-funded grant or contract and at least every four years).
-To satisfy this requirement, an online training module is available to complete at http://grants.nih.gov/grants/policy/coi/tutorial2011/fcoi.htm.
-As part of this training requirement, NIH-funded Investigators are also required to familiarise themselves with their own University’s Policy on Conflict of Interest.
+- Each Investigator must complete an online training module prior to engaging in research related to any NIH-funded grant or contract and at least every four years.
+NIH-funded Investigators are also required to familiarise themselves with their own university’s Policy on Conflict of Interest.

 - The procedure at Oxford for making a declaration internally is set out in this Flow Diagram (25kb).
 In summary, a declaration of a 'Significant Financial Interest’ should be made initially to the researcher’s Head of Department or Faculty (or in the case of a Head of Department or Faculty, to the Head of Division) via the Annual Declaration of Significant Financial Interests form (39kb).